ahmetkeremburak/DefineX-Practicum-First-Homework/README.md

-    Method of returning the average square meter of villas Method of returning the average square meter of cottages Method of returning the average square meter of houses of all types Filter and returning all types of houses according to the number of rooms and lounges Within the Main method, print all methods to the console in a meaningful way.
+    Method of returning the average square meter of villas Method of returning the average square meter of cottages Method of returning the average square meter of houses of all types Filter and return all types of houses according to the number of rooms and lounges Within the Main method, print all methods to the console in a meaningful way.